What is Urgency AI?

 What are the benefits of Urgency AI?

-Without Urgency AI, initial triage decisions are made by receptionists.
-Advantages of PATCHS doing this instead are that it is:
+Without Urgency AI, initial triage decisions are usually made by receptionists.
+Advantages of PATCHS doing this instead are that it:

-- Can improve the accuracy of the initial triage because it's learned how to triage from GPs
+- Improves triage accuracy because it's learned how to triage from hundreds of GPs using PATCHS.

-- Reduces the clinical risk placed on receptionists when triaging by providing suggestions
+- Reduces clinical risk placed on receptionists by supporting them to triage patients.

-What should I do if I see a suggestion from Urgency AI?
+What should I do if I disagree with a suggestion from Urgency AI?

-If you agree with the urgency suggestion made by Urgency AI then there's no need to do anything - just process the request as you would normally.
-If you disagree with the suggestion made by Urgency AI you should simply change the triage decision.
-Because PATCHS is constantly learning, this will help it correct its mistakes in future.
+If you disagree with the urgency suggested by Urgency AI you should change the urgency yourself when making your triage decision.
+Because PATCHS is always learning, this will help it correct mistakes in future.